 Tony Granato to coach US men's hockey at Olympics

 PLYMOUTH, Mich.
-(AP) Tony Granato was honored to get a call, offering him a chance to coach the U.S. men's hockey team at the 2018 Olympics, the first without NHL players since 1994.
+(AP) Wisconsin's Tony Granato will coach the U.S. men's hockey team at the 2018 Olympics, the first Winter Games without NHL players since 1994.

 Updated August 4, 2017